Immunology and Allergy

 The Starship Paediatric Immunology and Allergy service receives more referrals than it is possible to see.
 Many of these referrals will be forwarded to general paediatric services.
 Referrals from paediatricians or other specialists will always be accepted.
 Some referrals will be returned to the GP with advice if, from the details in the referral, an appointment is not needed.

 The waiting time for an appointment depends on the nature of the referral.
 Referrals for possible immune deficiency will be seen urgently.
 Referrals for severe allergic reaction will generally be seen within 6 weeks, while referrals for less urgent allergy problems may wait longer to be seen.

-At the clinic your child will be seen by a Consultant Immunologist or an Immunology Registrar (who will discuss each case with the consultant).
+At the clinic your child will be seen by a Consultant Immunologist or an Immunology Registrar (who will discuss each case with the consultant), and this may also be via a telehealth clinic over the phone or by video conferencing.
 The doctor will take a detailed history of symptoms and ask about previous illnesses and medications.
 The history is the crucial part of the consultation.
 There will be other questions about general health designed to add helpful information to diagnose what is causing your child's symptoms.
 The doctor will then examine your child.
 They will explain to you as they go the reasons for the examination and then what tests or treatments are coming.
 It is helpful to bring your child’s well child book to the appointment, particularly if there are concerns about growth or food allergy.

 If relevant, the doctor may ask for skin tests to be performed, either on the first clinic appointment or at a subsequent appointment.
 Certain skin tests may take some time to perform (e.g. up to 2 hours for some antibiotic allergy tests).